 What happened to the stock market in response to the coronavirus is also a lesson in the value of professional financial management.
 The impulse when the market is dropping is to sell your stock holdings in order to avoid any further loss.
 But this can in fact result in locking in the loss and failing to benefit from the post-recession rise in the market.
 Experienced investors steel their nerves and stick to their investment plan despite the ups and downs of the market.

-Preserving Public Benefits – The injury that gave rise to the claim may have resulted in permanent disability, meaning that your client will need to depend on the settlement funds for the rest of his or her life.
-In order to make sure that the award lasts for your client’s lifetime, you should be able to provide information about eligibility for public benefits such as Supplemental Security Income, Medicaid, and public housing.
+Preserving Public Benefits – The injury that gave rise to the claim may have resulted in permanent disability, meaning that you will need to depend on the settlement funds for the rest of your life.
+In order to make sure that the award lasts for your lifetime, you should determine whether you are eligible for public benefits such as Supplemental Security Income, Medicaid, and public housing.
 You may need to deposit your settlement funds into a special needs trust to preserve your eligibility for any public benefits you're already receiving or may seek in the future.

-The Annuity Solution – While the numbers provided by structured settlement brokers are on hand at personal injury settlement mediation sessions.
+The Annuity Solution – Often structured settlement brokers are on hand at personal injury settlement mediation sessions.
 The solutions they illustrate can look appealing.
 After all, if you add up all the returns on an investment portfolio over decades, the number can be large.
 But using an annuity may mean locking in historically low interest rates for a lifetime.
 Annuities should be considered only in the context of a long-term financial plan.
 They very well may make sense as part of a plan, they just shouldn't be considered in a vacuum.

 To learn more about annuities and personal injury settlements, read our legal guide The Pros and Cons of Structured Settlements.

 Structuring the settlement appropriately, negotiating the liens with Medicare, Medicaid, and private insurers, and using a supplemental needs trusts to preserve eligibility for benefits and for solid financial management can help make sure you get the most from your personal injury or workers compensation settlement.